 - they were correlating the symptoms of long-term structural problems with Covid-19

 We suggest that future applications consider whether outputs from work undertaken against the current unclear backdrop are likely to be still relevant in a year or more’s time.
 Please articulate your views on this in your proposal and why now is the time to carry out the work you propose.

 The project is for activity outside of the UK

 We cannot fund activity that is not based in or likely to have a tangible economic impact on the UK.

-The project doesn’t fit with the Building Resilient Economies Programme
+The project doesn’t fit with the Developing a fair economy programme

 It isn’t clear what you want to do or how you’re going to do it

 The Building Resilient Economies programme covers a broad range of areas.
 When writing your application assume we are well informed, but not expert in your policy area, and fully explain what you intend to do and how.
 The outline application is an opportunity to describe simply what you want to do, why and how it relates to a fair economy.
 Using the 5w’s (what, who, where, when, why) should help structure your thinking and express the logic behind your proposal.